audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, format them with yapf, check that your changes pass the static code analyses with flake8 and the tests with py.test, including testing other Python versions with tox::
+5. When you're done making changes, format them with yapf, check that your changes pass the static code analyses with flake8 and the tests with pytest, including testing other Python versions with tox::

     $ yapf -ir {{ cookiecutter.project_slug }}
     $ flake8 {{ cookiecutter.project_slug }} tests
-    $ py.test
+    $ pytest
     $ tox  # optional, currently only flake8 and Python 3.7 configured and thus not necessary

    To get yapf, flake8 and tox, just pip install them into your virtualenv (``pipenv install --dev``).